Pythergon/BasicWebScript/README.md

 What is this project? :
 This project is just a game I'm designing along the way.
 Right now its just a square with jumping and moving physics.

+For the source code- Look inside main folder